andreanaya/docker-sandbox/README.md

 [sudo] password for dockeradmin:
 ```

-Add the following line to the file and save
+Add the following line to the file to enable NOPASSWD for the `dockeradmin` user
 ```
 dockeradmin ALL=(ALL:ALL) NOPASSWD:ALL
 ```

-### Connect Docker to your server
+### Connect Docker with the server
 User `docker-machine` to create a connection between your **local** and **remote** machines.

 In your **local** machine, create a new `docker-machine` and give it a name. (*docker-sandbox*)